daattali/beautiful-jekyll/areas.md

 subtitle:
 ---

-Many of our research projects are in one of the following general themes:
+Many of our research projects are in one of the following general themes.
+Note that this page is still being updated to include [all publications](../publications).

 <div>
 {% for area in site.data.areas %}